 The Principle took the Ghoststrike’s customizable sheath and filled it with a small blade designed for bushcrafting and capable of most EDC purposes.

-You get a Scandinavian grind, a 90-degree spine for fire starting, and a rubber grip that won’t get slippery when wet.
+You get a Scandinavian grind, a 90-degree spine for fire starting, and a rubber grip that won’t get slippery when wet in a great fixed blade knife.

 However, you may want to heat the sheath and increase the friction on the blade, because the retention is a bit weak from the factory.